 There is no exact standard for this portion, but we need electronics to filter out unwanted wave frequencies and read the ones we’re interested in.
 These systems can be complex, as with GPS-RTK, or simple for regular GPS.
 A basic recipe would be a filter, signal decoder and some communication output.
 We use a variety of chips, and each has their own advantages and disadvantages.
 So how do we communicate with these chips?

 Let's assume you’ve heard of or have some experience with common communication methods between electronics, like Serial, I2C, SPI, etc. These are hardware-level, computer-to-computer communication methods, but GPS has an extra layer on top.
 How do we account for many satellites zipping around spitting out their own languages?
 We introduce GPS communication protocols, which is just a fancy way of saying standardizing.
 Meet the NMEA-0183 standard: this basically breaks down signals into sentences.

 When the signal is decoded into this standard, the once-electromagnetic wave becomes readable to humans.
 Throw it on communication method lines, and our computer can show us our location.

 If you would like to learn even more about GPS, check out our GPS Basics page below.

 Now that we've covered the basics with GPS, it's time to dive right in.
-We've put together a simple, effective tutorial to introduce you to the hardware and coding needed to build your first global positioning system.
+We've put together a few simple tutorials to introduce you to the hardware and coding needed to build your first GPS project.